pitfail/pitfail-reports/report1/report1.rst

 Customer Statement of Requirements
 ==================================

+..
+I really hoped we could get something about design derivatives in here, but
+.. unfortunately it doesn't look like we have it thought through well enough to
+.. make it in the first report...

 Investors today are seeking more effective financial tools that not only motivates them to invest in the stock market and improve their decision making skills but also an application that is interesting enough to keep using.
-Our goal is to build a systems that is less focused on simulation than on playing a game.
-Existing simulations mimic the inconveniences of trading stock on real markets; While this can be a good option for future traders to practice , but confuses the the vast majority of users.
-In contrast with the existing alternatives, Pitfail offers number of differentiating features: Pitfail is an financial engineering simulation which will allow investor players to virtually invest money in real-world stocks.
-The basic features include buying and selling stocks/securities from the exchange, trading between players, and designing new derivatives.
-Pitfail can also be accessed using Twitter, Facebook and Android interface.
+Our goal is to build a system that is less focused on simulation than on playing a game.
+Existing trading simulations mimic the inconveniences of trading stocks on real markets; while this might help future traders to practice, it is out of place for the typical internet user.
+In contrast with the existing alternatives, Pitfail offers number of differentiating features: while the core program centers around buying and selling of liquid assets (stocks, options;
+anything with available market prices), PitFail aims eventually to users to trade directly with each other in non-liquid assets such as derivatives.
+To acheive a low-threshold for getting in to the game, PitFail may be played using users' existing accounts (such as Twitter, smart phones or Facebook) with essentially no setup.

+..
+Sorry I changed this to reflect the fact that we haven't developed a lot of
+.. these ideas yet and I didn't want it to sound like we had... here's the
+.. original:

+..
+Pitfail is an financial engineering simulation which will allow investor
+.. players to virtually invest money in real-world stocks.
+The basic features
+.. include buying and selling stocks/securities from the exchange, trading
+.. between players, and designing new derivatives.
+Pitfail can also be accessed
+.. using Twitter, Facebook and Android interface.

 Pitfail simulates a virtual stock world, creating a network of stock investors, through which they trade real-world stocks without the risk of losing real